 How can you stay safe on public Wi-Fi?

 Unfortunately, all of the above-mentioned attacks are easy to pull off even for an unseasoned cybercriminal, so anyone can become a victim of a cybercrime.
-Here are a few tried and trusted tips to protect your sensitive data every time you are online, even when using an unprotected Wi-Fi.
+Here are a few tried and trusted tips to protect your sensitive data every time you are online, even when using an unprotected Wi-Fi, hopefully those public places you visit work with great internet packages.

 - Never log into online accounts